Eccb7/Eccb7/README.md

 <br>

-- 🔭 I’m currently a software Engeneering student
+- 🔭 I’m a Software Engineer.

-- 🌱 I’m currently a student at Microverse...
+- 🌱 I’m currently with Microverse...

-- 👩‍💻 An aspiring software developer eager to join the tech community
+- 👩‍💻 A Web3 enthusiast eager to join the blockchain community

 - ⚡ Fun fact:  What about Philippines first computer virus 😉